COVID-19 Treatment

 Nausea, diarrhea, or vomiting in a subset of patients

 A positive COVID-19 test result — whether a home rapid antigen test or a PCR — is required before an antiviral prescription can be issued. your provider will review your test result during the visit, assess your risk factors and current health status, and determine eligibility under current IDSA and HHS guidelines.
 Supportive care guidance is also provided: symptom management with acetaminophen or ibuprofen, adequate hydration, rest, and pulse oximetry monitoring at home for patients with oximeters.
-Patients in Delaware, Maryland, and Washington can receive e-prescriptions sent directly to their preferred pharmacy.
+Patients in Maryland, Washington, and Delaware can receive e-prescriptions sent directly to their preferred pharmacy.

 Paxlovid rebound — a return of COVID-19 symptoms or a new positive test approximately 2–8 days after completing the 5-day course — occurs in a minority of patients and is typically mild. your provider discusses rebound risk management during your visit and provides guidance on monitoring.
 Patients with Long COVID symptoms (brain fog, persistent fatigue, post-exertional malaise lasting more than 12 weeks) are referred to appropriate specialist care and supported with a structured follow-up plan.